saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 Generally speaking, when you have multiple rules in an S3 Lifecycle configuration that apply to the same set of objects:

-- Permanent deletion takes precedence over transition
+- Permanent deletion takes precedence over transition.
-- Transition takes precedence over creation of delete markers
+- Transition takes precedence over creation of delete markers.
-- The shorter expiration/transition date takes precedence over the longer one
+- The shorter expiration/transition date takes precedence over the longer one.

-### Current vs non-current versions
+### Current vs noncurrent versions

 In a versioning-enabled bucket, each object has one current version and zero or more noncurrent versions.
 When you delete an object:

 - If you don't specify a version ID in your delete request, a delete marker is created instead of deleting the object.
-The current object version becomes noncurrent, and the delete marker becomes the current version.
+The current object version becomes non-current, and the delete marker becomes the current version.
 - If you specify a version ID in your delete request, the version of the object that is specified is permanently deleted (a delete marker is not created).
 - A delete marker with zero noncurrent versions is called an expired object delete marker.